 Supplements to help reduce your Cortisol levels:

 Ashwagandha seems to be popping up everywhere as of late.
-With all this recent popularity you would think it just showed up on the scene.
 However, Ashwagandha has been used for its medicinal purposes for over 2,500 years.
 Ashwagandha is a staple supplement found in Ayurvedic medicine due to its array of uses.
 Some of which include: stress and anxiety reduction, improved fertility in men, improves heart health, reduces brain cell degeneration, strengthens the immune system, increases stamina and endurance, regulation of blood sugar levels, and so much more.
 Ashwagandha is a great addition to anyone’s vitamin routine.
 Finding the therapeutic dosage can be difficult which is why it is suggested to start on the lower end and work your way up gradually.
 Most benefits are linked to a dosage of 500-600mg per day over a period of at least one month.

 L-glycine is one of the most widespread amino acids found in human enzymes and proteins, making vital to every part of the body.
 It helps promote muscle growth.
 Glycine is used during the biosynthesis of creatine, which acts as a fuel source needed to repair damage and build muscle that is even stronger.
 It aids in the repair and protection of joints and cartilage.
 In fact, approximately one-third of collagen is composed of glycine.
 Glycine can also aid in digestion given that it makes up the bulk of collagen and gelatin (which are the main components of all gut lining).
 L-glycine makes an amazing addition to anyone’s daily supplement routine.